 Ann Hiatt, who shared a now well-known anecdote about Amazon founder Jeff Bezos when he stepped down as CEO of the company, has a thriving consulting business of her own.
 Hiatt, who is the former assistant to top Silicon Valley executives, including Bezos and former Google and Alphabet executive Eric Schmidt, is a consultant, speaker, and author who has likely netted a fortune through her work.

-Drawing on her years of experience working with the industry's most renowned executives, Hiatt speaks around the world and shares business and leadership secrets via her blog, podcast, and new book, Bet On Yourself: Recognize, Own, and Implement Breakthrough Opportunities.
+Drawing on her years of experience working with the industry's most renowned executives, Hiatt speaks around the world and shares business and leadership secrets via her blog, podcast, and book, Bet On Yourself: Recognize, Own, and Implement Breakthrough Opportunities.

-According to Hiatt, she had no experience working with a CEO and no computer science background, but applied to the position at Amazon anyway, figuring it would be good to explore her options.
+According to Hiatt, she had no experience working with a CEO and no computer science background.
+She applied to the position at Amazon anyway, figuring it would be good to explore her options.
 The interview process included multiple rounds and sometimes back-to-back daylong interviews with top leadership at Amazon.
 After a few months, she was asked to come for a final interview, not realizing she would meet with Bezos himself.

 Hiatt explained the two questions Bezos asked her in that interview.
 The first was what he called a “brainteaser” and asked her to estimate the total number of glass panes in the city of Seattle.
 Together, Hiatt led the strategizing while Bezos did the calculations.

 Hiatt wrote that she thought to herself, “He wants to see the way my mind works.
 He wants to see me break down a complicated problem into small, manageable steps.”
 After figuring out that problem, he also asked about her career goals.